-As the COVID-19 pandemic continues to impact our world, iSTART-TEK is contributing by providing convenient cloud memory test solutions for worldwide customers in the semiconductor industry.
+As the COVID-19 pandemic continues to affect the world, iSTART-TEK is playing its part by providing cloud memory testing solutions to customers in the global semiconductor industry.

-iSTART-TEK’s EZ-BIST-Cloud is a memory testing tool customized for cloud services.
-EZ-BIST-Cloud fully adopts a GUI (Graphical User Interface) operation mode, which reduces human errors as well as time spent learning tools.
+iSTART-TEK’s EZ-BIST-Cloud is a memory testing tool designed for cloud services.
+It features a user-friendly GUI (Graphical User Interface) operation mode, reducing the chances of human errors and simplifying the learning process for new users.

-iSTART-TEK further mentioned that, due to the advancement of manufacturing processes, many IC design companies that develop IoT-related chips are increasing their demand for memory testing.
-Many MCU IC design companies are adding memory testing circuits to ensure product yields.
-Because the division of work in IC design and development is more specialized nowadays, many IC design companies require more specialized EDA tools for memory testing.
-In order to meet the needs of MCU-related IC design companies in terms of chip design cost and yield, iSTART-TEK has developed a testing method suited to MCU-related IC design companies that uses EDA tools.
-After subscribing to iSTART-TEK’s EZ-BIST-Cloud, users can use the system via the cloud to carry out memory testing circuit design.
+iSTART-TEK stated that the advancement in manufacturing processes has led to an increase in the demand for memory testing among IC design companies that develop IoT-related chips.
+Many MCU IC design companies are incorporating memory testing circuits in their products to ensure the product yields.
+Due to the increasing specialization in the IC design and development process,, many IC design companies require more specialized EDA tools for memory testing.
+To address the cost and yield concerns of companies that design MCU ICs,, iSTART-TEK has developed a testing method specially for these companies.
+After subscribing to iSTART-TEK’s EZ-BIST-Cloud, users can access the system through the cloud to perform memory testing circuit design.

 Furthermore, iSTART-TEK also mentioned that in the future, customers will be able to directly create memory testing circuits through iSTART-TEK’s EDA Clouding service.
-In addition to improving cost-effectiveness and flexibility, this will speed up the design process and reduce product development times, thus allowing teams from different regions to collaborate, and helping IC design companies to shorten their product launch schedules.
-In short, iSTART-TEK’s EDA Clouding service provides a cost-effective, fast, total solution for IC design companies in the development of memory testing circuits.
+In addition to improving cost-effectiveness and flexibility, this will speed up the design process and reduce product development time, thus enabling teams from different regions to collaborate, and helping IC design companies to shorten their product launch schedules.
+In short, iSTART-TEK’s EDA Clouding service provides a cost-effective, fast and comprehensive solution for IC design companies during the development of memory testing circuits.